twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Version 1.0 until 5.6 use ISO Latin-1 as the output encoding.
 East Asian users (e.g. Korean) will appreciate in previewtext.dat substitutes accented letters by ASCII counterparts, e.g. é by e and if kerning pairs are exported, instead of having &lt;&lt; for « you have to use \\00AB as escape code.

 ## Unregistered version limitations
-The unregistered version works for 30 days with the following limitations based on the version number.
+As FontCreator is released as pay shareware, the unregistered version works for 30 days with the following limitations based on the version number.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) - After a grace period of 30 days, a nag screen is shown when pressing **Start**.
 * 4.0 (2003-05-16) until 4.5 (2004-08-17) - After a grace period of 30 days, a nag screen is shown.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) - After a grace period of 30 days and running the program 5 times, the program will enter a reduced functionality mode where e.g. fonts cannot be saved or tested.